Fertility Preservation Options Give Hope to Cancer Patients

 Embryo Freezing

 Embryo freezing is an option for female cancer patients interested in using partner or donor sperm.
-The advantage of embryo freezing is that it offers significantly more confidence for future family building than egg freezing as the egg has already undergone the fertilization and embryo development process prior to being cryopreserved.
+The advantage of embryo freezing is that it offers significantly more confidence for future family building than egg freezing.
+The egg has already undergone the fertilization and embryo development process prior to being cryopreserved.
 Thaw survival is higher for embryos due to their complex structure, being comprised of many cells/compartments vs. an egg which is a single cell and much more fragile in nature.
 Embryos can undergo preimplantation genetic testing (PGT) to help select embryos with the greatest chance of a future successful, healthy pregnancy.
 Also, for some patients PGT can be used to identify which embryos do not inherit a specific cancer gene.
 This can prevent transmission of a specific family cancer risk to the next generation.

 Testicular or Ovarian Tissue Freezing